salbalkus/CausalTables.jl/paper/paper.md

-By addressing these two major challenges---preprocessing and simulation--- `CausalTables.jl` simplifies and accelerates the development of tools for statistical causal inference in Julia.
+By addressing these two major challenges---preprocessing and simulation--- `CausalTables.jl` simplifies and accelerates the development of tools for statistical causal inference on tabular data in Julia.
 The `CausalTable` interface extends `Tables.jl`, the most common interface for accessing tabular data in Julia [@quinn2024tables].
 The SCM framework operates in conjunction with `Distributions.jl`, the primary Julia package for working with random variables [@JSSv098i16; @Distributions.jl-2019].
 By integrating seamlessly with other commonly used packages in the Julia ecosystem, `CausalTables.jl` ensures both compatibility and ease of use for statisticians and applied scientists alike.

+# Comparison to existing packages

+As interest in causal inference continues to grow across disciplines, so too has the development of software tools for estimating causal effects.
+While the a multitude of methods have been implemented in the R and Python languages (for instance, [@tlverse] or [@Chen2020]), Julia has seen relatively fewer.
+Recent Julia packages for causal inference include `TMLE.jl` [@TMLE.jl] and `CausalELM.jl`[@CausalELM.jl].
+These packages focus on estimation techniques using tabular data: they implement specific ways to label causal structure, but do not provide a general simulation or causal-specific data processing interface like `CausalTables.jl`.
+On the other hand, `CausalInference.jl` [@Schauer2024] provides an interface for representing causal graphs and implements causal discovery algorithms, similar to CausalDAG [@squires2018causaldag] or DoWhy [@dowhy] in Python and daggity [@Textor2017] in R. However, it is generally incompatible with the tabular data format required by statistical tools, and also cannot simulate data.
+In fact, as far as we are aware, `CausalTables.jl` is the first package for simulating and extracting ground-truth causal estimands from an existing SCM in Julia.

 # Instructional use cases